sagemath/sage-archive-2023-02-01/src/doc/en/installation/conda.rst

     ``src/environment-optional.yml``, which will only install standard
     (and optional) packages without any additional developer tools.

+    By default, the most recent version of Python supported by Sage is installed.
+You can use the additional option ``python=3.9`` in the above ``env create`` command to use another Python version (here 3.9).

   - Run the ``configure`` script::

       $ ./bootstrap